jcpowermac/hanlon-wiki/slice-broker.md

 # Broker Slice

+The *broker* slice is used specify the handoff of a node to a third-party broker target.
+The broker slice uses a plug-in to define an instance of the desired target.
+The broker target is a specific instance of a broker plugin with all configuration settings specified.

-The *broker* slice is used specify handoff of node to external broker target.
-There are two types of broker plugin, agent and proxy.
-An agent broker will interact directly with the node, such as the puppet plugin, which installs a puppet agent and connects the node to a puppetmaster.
-An proxy broker will interact with a third party, such as the ESX plugin, which interacts with vCenter system to attach the ESX node.
-The broker target is a specific instances of broker plugin with all configuration settings specified.
-By default razor broker will provide a list of all configured broker targets:
+There are two types of broker plugin: agent and proxy.
+An agent plug-in (such as the puppet plugin) will interact directly with the node.
+For example, the puppet plugin will install a puppet agent on the node and connect the node to a puppetmaster for further configuration of the node.
+On the other hand, a proxy broker plugin (such as the ESX plugin) will point to a third party for processing and configuration.
+The ESX broker plugin, for example, defines the vCenter system as the target which in turn will interact with the ESX node and attach it to vCenter.

+By default `razor broker` will provide a list of all configured broker targets:

     $ razor broker
     Broker Target